frederickszk/LRNet/README.md

 - dlib
     - CPU version is sufficient.
     - We do not include the necessary detector model (~100.7Mb).
 You may download it at  http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2
-- PyTorch > 1.3
-    - CPU version is sufficient.

 ## For classification